 If it ain’t broke, don’t fix it.

-Over the last two years however the impact of Covid-19 and various lockdowns has disrupted access to gyms and the equipment required to reap the benefits of Easy Strength.
+Over the last few years however the impact of Covid-19 and various lockdowns has disrupted access to gyms and the equipment required to reap the benefits of Easy Strength.

 On the flip side as a fan of Dan John and Easy Strength, it has forced adaptation and innovation in the form of minimalist bodyweight workout style programs that help my clients maintain strength for when the gyms open again.
 There’s also a few other benefits of the Minimalist Easy Strength program that you might not have thought of: